Regents Professor of Soil Science & Agroecology

 Director of Online Organic Agriculture Certificate

-Director of Development of 30-acre Eggert Family Organic Farm
+Director of 30-acre Eggert Family Organic Farm

 Agroecology and Sustainable Agriculture: Measuring the effects of alternative and conventional farming systems on agricultural sustainability indicators, such as soil health, crop yield and quality, financial performance, environmental quality, and social responsibility.
 Read more.